 N.B.The committee reserves the right to amend the Bubbles dependent on attendance

-Please note the new times, and avoid arriving early to facilitate social distancing
+Please note the new times, and avoid arriving early to facilitate social distancing.

 1/2

 Codes of Conduct / Principles of Return

 As a result of COVID-19, we at Haywards Heath & District Table Tennis League (HHDTTL) have updated our Codes of Conduct to ensure that a return to play following COVID-19 is safe and in accordance with Table Tennis England and Government Guidelines.